Social-Evolution-and-Behavior/anTraX/docs/configuration.md

 ***One BG*** option will generate a single background to be used throughout the tracking.
 With this option, you can select a frame range for selecting frames (useful for cases where some parts of the experiment are more suitable for background calculation).

 ***BG per subdir*** will generate a separate background frame for each subdirectory of videos.
-This option is useful for cases where there are movements between the location of the arena in the frame between recording session, or some other change in filming conditions.
+This option is useful for cases where there are movements between the location of the arena in the frame between recording sessions, or some other change in filming conditions.

 The ***Create BG*** button will start the background creation process.
 Depending on the parameters, this might take several minutes.
 After the computation is done, the new background will be displayed.
 If several backgrounds are created, you can choose which one is displayed from the BG file dropdown menu.